-That is our goal for 2020, which we can achieve with your support:
+That is our goal, which we can achieve with your support:

 The German Advisory Council on Global Change has developed an approach to solve the climate crisis: an upper limit for the allowed CO2 emissions until 2050.
 This global budget per head is spread evenly across all countries.

 This means that we must reduce our CO2 emissions to zero by 2050.
 The technology for a carbon-free future has existed already for quite some time.
 With today's technology, it is possible to cater for all our energy needs with renewable sources by 2050, without the use of nuclear power plants.